 Welcome!

-Youre probably here because youre thinking about going into therapy.
-If youve been in therapy before, you know that it can be a life-changing process.
-If you havent, you may not be sure what to look for.
+You’re probably here because you’re thinking about going into therapy.
+If you’ve been in therapy before, you know that it can be a life-changing process.
+If you haven’t, you may not be sure what to look for.
 Either way, you may not know what questions to ask of a prospective therapist.
+I want to make that process easier for you.

-However, when humans are hurting a lot, we typically dont think clearly.
-And its hard to know what to ask of someone you are interviewing as a prospective therapist.
-So, here are a few ideas:
+However, when humans are hurting a lot, we typically don’t think clearly.
+And it’s hard to know what to ask of someone you are “interviewing” as a prospective therapist.
+So here are some ideas:

 Questions: